Economy of China: History

-China brought more people out of extreme poverty than any other country in history—between 1978 and 2018, China reduced extreme poverty by 800 million.
-Between 1981 and 2019, the percentage of the population living in extreme poverty decreased from 88.1% to 0.2%.
-Its current account surplus increased by a factor of 53 between 1982 and 2021, from $5.67 billion to $317 billion.
-During this time, China also became an industrial powerhouse, moving beyond initial successes in low-wage sectors like clothing and footwear to the increasingly sophisticated production of computers, pharmaceuticals, and automobiles.
-China's factories generated $3.7 trillion real manufacturing value added, more than the US, South Korea, Germany and the UK combined.
+China brought more people out of extreme poverty than any other country in history.
+Between 1978 and 2018, China reduced extreme poverty by 800 million people.
+The percentage of the population living in extreme poverty decreased from 88.1% to 0.2% between 1981 and 2019.
+Its current account surplus increased by a factor of 53 between 1982 and 2021, growing from $5.67 billion to $317 billion.

+During this time, China became an industrial powerhouse, moving beyond initial successes in low-wage sectors like clothing and footwear to the sophisticated production of computers, pharmaceuticals, and automobiles.
+China's factories generated $3.7 trillion in real manufacturing value added, more than the US, South Korea, Germany, the UK and France combined.
 China's manufacturing sector benefits from one of the world's largest domestic markets, immense manufacturing scale, and highly developed manufacturing supply chains.
-It also has two (Shenzhen-Hong Kong-Guangzhou and Beijing in the 2nd and 3rd spots respectively) of the global top 5 science and technology clusters, which is more than any other country.
+It also has two of the global top 5 science and technology clusters—Shenzhen-Hong Kong-Guangzhou and Beijing, in the 2nd and 3rd spots respectively—which is more than any other country.

 China has sustained growth due to export relations, its manufacturing sector, and low-wage workers.
-China's was the only major world economy to experience GDP growth in 2020, when its GDP increased by 2.3%.
-However, it posted one of its worst economic performances in decades because of the COVID-19 pandemic in 2022.
-In 2023, IMF predicted China to continue being one of the fastest growing major economies.
-China's economy is both a contributor to rising global greenhouse gas (GHG) emissions causing climate change and severely affected by its adverse impacts, although its per capita emissions are still much lower than developed economies such as the United States.
+It was the only major world economy to experience GDP expansion in 2020, with a growth rate of 2.3%.
+However, the country posted one of its worst economic performances in decades in 2022 due to the COVID-19 pandemic.
+In 2023, the International Monetary Fund (IMF) predicted that China would continue to be one of the fastest growing major economies.
+China's economy is both a contributor to rising global greenhouse gas (GHG) emissions and severely affected by the adverse impacts of climate change, although its per capita emissions remain much lower than developed economies like the United States.